 Roseman Success Fund Income Share Agreement (ISA)

 The Roseman Success Fund ISA is available to students to assist students in paying their required tuition and fees.
 This is a contract that must be repaid.
 Students must be eligible for and accept the Federal Direct Subsidized (if applicable) and Unsubsidized loans to be eligible for the Roseman Success Fund.
-You can find additional information about our ISA, see sample ISA payment amounts, enter expected income amounts, and compare this option to the Parent PLUS and private loans by clicking the Resource Center in the upper right of the homepage and accessing the Comparison Tool on this page: https://roseman.vemoeducation.com/
+You can find additional information about our ISA, and see sample ISA payment amounts.
+While this program is not the best option for financing your education, it is ONE option for incoming students.
+Please visit our ISA website for more information.

 Several Roseman scholarships are available to students.
 You must check with the program you are interested in for deadlines and requirements.
 There are many outside scholarships available, the Financial Aid Office has listed a few suggestions under the Scholarships tab.